Maurizio Cattelan: Early life and education

 Cattelan was born on 21 September 1960 in Padua, Italy.
 He was raised there by his mother, a cleaning lady, and his father, a truck driver.

-He started his career in the early 1980s by designing and producing wooden furniture in Forlì (Italy).
+From 1982 to 1985 he was part of Magnetica Attrattive, a Padua-based group with which he experimented with image processing using video.
+Later, he started his career by designing and producing wooden furniture in Forlì (Italy).
 Cattelan has no formal training in art.
 He has said that in addition to reading art catalogues, "making shows has been my school".

 Art practice

-Humour and satire are at the core of Cattelan's work; this approach has often seen him labelled variously as an art scene joker, jester or prankster.
-He has been described by Jonathan P. Binstock, curator of contemporary art at the Corcoran Gallery of Art "as one of the great post-Duchampian artists and a smartass, too".
+Humour and satire are at the core of Cattelan's work.
+This approach has often seen him labelled variously as an art scene joker, jester or prankster.
+He has been described by Jonathan P. Binstock, curator of contemporary art at the Corcoran Gallery of Art, "as one of the great post-Duchampian artists and a smartass, too".
 Discussing the topic of originality with ethnographer, Sarah Thornton, Cattelan explained, "Originality doesn't exist by itself.
 It is an evolution of what is produced. ...
 Originality is about your capacity to add."
 His work was often based on simple puns or subverts clichéd situations by, for example, substituting animals for people in sculptural tableaux.
-"Frequently morbidly fascinating, Cattelan's humour sets his work above the visual pleasure one-liners," wrote Carol Vogel of the New York Times.
+"Frequently morbidly fascinating, Cattelan's humour sets his work above the visual pleasure one-liners," wrote Carol Vogel of The New York Times.

 Cattelan's first artwork has been noted as a photo art piece in 1989 entitled Lessico Familiare (Family Syntax), a framed self-portrait in which he is depicted forming a Hand Heart over his naked chest.

+In 1992, Cattelan started the Oblomov Foundation (named after Ivan Goncharov's 1859 novel Oblomov and its idle main character) which raised ten thousand dollars to offer as a grant to an artist who would undertake not to make or show any work for one year.
+Since there were no successful applicants, Cattelan used the money for a long holiday in New York.

 Cattelan is commonly noted for his use of taxidermy during the mid-1990s.
 Novecento (1997) consists of the taxidermied body of a former racehorse named Tiramisu, which hangs by a harness in an elongated, drooping posture.
 Another work utilizing taxidermy is Bidibidobidiboo (1996), a miniature depiction of a squirrel slumped over its kitchen table, a handgun at its feet.

-In 1999 he started making life-size wax effigies of various subjects, including himself.
+In 1999, he started making life-size wax effigies of various subjects, including himself.
 One of his best known sculptures, La Nona Ora (1999), consists of an effigy of Pope John Paul II in full ceremonial costume being crushed by a meteor.